mne-tools/mne-python/doc/manual/source_localization/forward.rst

     |      | gradiometer measuring   |    | (+/-8.6, +/-8.6, 78.6)mm         | -1/4                 |
     |      | diagonal gradients      |    |                                  |                      |
     +------+-------------------------+----+----------------------------------+----------------------+

+.. note:: If a plus-minus sign occurs in several coordinates, all possible combinations have to be included.

 .. tabularcolumns:: |p{0.1\linewidth}|p{0.3\linewidth}|p{0.05\linewidth}|p{0.25\linewidth}|p{0.15\linewidth}|
 .. _CHDBDFJE: